DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Support Vector Machines.md

 Note: the traning samples on the $\hat{\gamma} = 1$ line (dashed line in the graph) are the only points define the decision boundry, they are called **Support Vectors**.

+Note: in the entire Lagrangian function, only the support vectors can have non-zero $\alpha$ , since they satisfy the KKT conditions and have possible KKT multipliers.

 ![[SVMOptimizer.png]]

 To solve the optimal weights, we derive the Lagrangian form with KKT multipliers: